 The homofermentative method is preferably used for industrial production because its pathways lead to greater yields of lactic acid and to lower levels of by-products.
-The general process consists of

-- a.
-Using species of the Lactobacillus genus such as Lactobacillus delbrueckii, L.amylophilus, L. bulgaricus, and L. leichmanii,

-- b. pH range of 5.4 to 6.4,

-- c.
-Temperature range of 38 to 42 °C, and
+The general process consists of b. pH range of 5.4 to 6.4, c.
+Temperature range of 38 to 42 °C, and d.

-- d.
 Low oxygen concentration.